henry4k/website/posts/thoughts-on-writing-software-tests.md

 ## Why write tests?

 Why spend precious time on writing tests for code written by a natural programmer talent like you?
 Because even *if* you are expirienced or talented, you *will* make mistakes.  -  Everyone make them and you are no exception.
 That's nothing to be ashamed of.
 But you should be ashamed if you release software that is buggy - especially if you can prevent it easily.

-TDD is viral for dynamic languages that have few or no ways to check code before running it.
-But even if compilers of static languages can help you detect faults,
-they can't detect all of them.
+TDD is vital for dynamic languages that have few or no ways to check code before running it.
+But even if compilers of static languages can help you detect faults, they can't detect all of them.
 And they never will.
 Simply because they don't know what you want the computer to do.

 That's where unit tests come into play.
 They let you tell the computer how a program should behave.

-Since they require no human intervention, they can be run automatically to prove that your software still works like it should.
+And since they require no human intervention, they can be run automatically to prove that your software still works as it should.

-Which leads us to the first and most important rule of TDD:
-1. Write tests.

-## TDD im Alltag
+## TDD in your workflow.

-Für mich hat es sich als sinnvoll erwiesen folgendermaßen Vorzugehen:

-Für jede neue Klasse bzw jedes neue Modul, legst du zuerst den Interface fest.
-Statt diesen dann gleich zu Implementieren, schreibst du zuerst Tests, welche sicherstellen, dass der Interface auch so funktioniert wie er soll.
-Damit siehst du auch gleich, ob dein Interface sich als praktikabel erweist.

-Dies nennt man auch Black-Box testing, weil man nicht die Implementation, sondern den Interface eines Modules testet.
-*TODO: Stimmt das?*

-Wichtig ist ausserdem, dass Tests immer möglichst simpel gehalten werden, denn Tests geben so auch eine Dokumentation bzw. ein Nutzungsbeispiel ab.

-Nachdem die Tests nun geschrieben und etwaige Usabillity Probleme behoben wurden, kann der Interface implementiert werden.
-Währenddessen kannst du nun jederzeit die Tests laufen lassen und so prüfen wie weit deine Interface schon ordnungsgemäß funktioniert.

-Man kann das ganze natürlich noch detaillierter Betreiben, zum Beispiel indem man einen Iterativen-Ansatz verfolgt.
-Das heisst, das die [...]
+For me, the following procedure has been proven as practical:

+The first thing you should do when creating a new module or class, is to lay out (or: design) its interface and maybe even write documentation.
+Now before you implement it, write tests that ensure the implementation is correct.
+By doing that you'll also automatically notice if your interface has design (serious) design flaws.

+This is also called black box testing, since your tests don't know anything about the implementation.
+And if you ask me, this is the best kind of unit test you can create.
+White box tests have to be adapted for more often, even if the interface didn't change at all.

+It's also important, that you try to keep your tests as simple as possible:
+Tests that are easy to understand, make a good usage example.

+Now that we've written the tests and fixed eventual usability problems, we can start implementing the interface.
+While writing, you now can run the tests anytime to check what parts of your implementation already work.

+Sure, you could put the bar even higher and e.g. follow an iterative approach.
+But thats beyond the scope of this article.

-## How to design a test:
+## How to design a test?

-Der Übersicht halber macht es Sinn einen Test in verschiedene Phasen zu unterteilen:
+To keep things clean it makes sense to divide a test into separate phases:

-1. Setup-Phase:
+1. Setup phase:
-   Die für den Test benötigte Umgebung, wird hier initialisiert.
+   Here you initialize the environment, that is needed by the test.
-2. Exercise-Phase:
+2. Exercise phase:
-   Die zu testende Aktion wird durchgeführt.
+   Run the action you want to test here.
-3. Verify-Phase:
+3. Verify phase:
-   Prüfen, ob die ausgeführte Aktion das gewünschte Resultat erbracht hat.
+   Check if the action did what it should *and* did not what it shouldn't.
-4. Cleanup-Phase:
+4. Cleanup phase:
-   Die von der Testumgebung belegten Ressourcen werden hier wieder freigegeben.
-Das Test-Framework sollte sicherstellen, dass diese Phase in jedem Fall ausgeführt wird!

-Each phase should be easily distinguishable from the other ones.

-Tailor your project for testability.
-This is especially an issue for languages like C/C++, since programmers tend to use global variables there.
+   Free the resources used by the test environment.
+   Your test framework should ensure that this phase is executed in any case.